rosen-bridge/rosen-chains/packages/abstract-chain/README.md

 - `getHeight`
   - gets the blockchain height
   - **@returns** the blockchain height
+  - **NOTE**: This function is implemented in AbstarctChain and will redirect request to network class `getHeight` function.
+If process is different in the chain, this function should be overrided.
 - `submitTransaction`
   - submits a transaction to the blockchain
   - **@param** `transaction` the transaction